pomerium/pomerium/docs/docs/background.md

 - Trust flows from identity, device-state, and context; not network location.
 - Treat both internal and external networks as completely untrusted.
 Mutually authenticated encryption is used instead of network segmentation.
-- Act like you are already breached, because you probably are, and an attacker could be anyone, and anywhere on your network.
+- Act like you are already breached, because you probably are.
+An attacker could be anyone, and anywhere on your network.
 - Every device, user, and application's communication should be authenticated, authorized, and encrypted.
 Access policy should be dynamic, and built from multiple sources.

 To be clear, perimeter security is not defunct, nor is zero-trust security a panacea or a single product.
 Many of the ideas and principles of perimeter security are still relevant and are part of a holistic, and wide-ranging security policy.
 After all, we still want our castles to have high walls.

 ### Where Pomerium Fits

 So to put all this back in context, before zero-trust tools like Pomerium existed, access to internal applications were gated by whether a user was on the corporate network or not.
-Trust flowed and was anchored to the security of the perimeter.
+Trust flowed through and was anchored to the security of the perimeter.
 For all the reasons discussed above, this has turned to be a lacking security model.
 In contrast, Pomerium adopts the zero-trust stance and uses identity, device-state, and context compared against a single-source of rich authorization policy as the basis for delegating access to an internal resource.
 All Pomerium communication is mutually authenticated and encrypted, there is no trust belied to internal vs external network.

 ## Further reading